Group HIPAA Security Service Plans

 Employee owned personal devices used for clinical work are a wonderful and effective option for device management, however proper security and management is vital and can pose a large surface area of risk to the practice if not properly addressed.

-Check out the BYOD resource page below, which will be personalized to your clinic.
+Check out a sample BYOD resource page below, which will be personalized to your practice.

 Pricing & Options

 All tools and materials needed for DIY.